They are cellular substructures in a body that provides a system to secrete substances outward and inward of the body.

-Instead, they work independently, each with their own work to do and respond to the needs of the body at any particular time.
+Instead, they work independently, each with their work to do and respond to the body’s needs at any particular time.

 By secretion method:

 - The holocrine glands: will release whole broken cells broken in your ductal system.
-These cells contain the reserves of substance that the gland will release.
+These cells contain reserves of substance that the gland will remove.
 This secretion method requires frequent cell rotation and replacement.